 In our aim to develop a sustainable and equitable future for all through renewable energy projects, Lekela condemns all forms of slavery or human trafficking.
-We are committed to ensuring that we do not deal with any party that is engaged in slavery or human trafficking or has itself supply chains where instances of slavery or trafficking is taking place.
-We do not work with any party who we have reasonable grounds to suspect is engaged in, or has supply chains which are engaged in, slavery or human trafficking.
+We commit to ensuring that we do not work with any party who we have reasonable grounds to suspect is engaged in or has supply chains which involve slavery or human trafficking.

-Lekela builds and operates renewable energy generation platforms across Africa and as such, we recognise the increased risk of modern slavery and human trafficking in the sector and some of the geographical areas where Lekela operates, especially where we engage with contractors or third-party service providers.
-Below we set out the measures we have taken, and are planning to take, to mitigate this risk within Lekela Power and its subsidiaries – including implementing auditing and verification, providing training to all staff, and following up on non-conformities to uphold internal accountability, and conform to international human rights frameworks.
+Lekela builds and operates renewable energy generation platforms across Africa and as such, we recognise the increased risk of modern slavery and human trafficking in the construction sector and some of the geographical areas where we operate, especially where we engage with contractors or third-party service providers.
+Below we set out the measures we have taken and are planning to take, to mitigate this risk within Lekela Power and its subsidiaries – including implementing auditing and verification, providing training to all staff, and following up on non-conformities to uphold internal accountability, and conform to international human rights frameworks.

 Delivering renewable power projects typically involves three main phases: development, construction and operations.
-We have determined that we are potentially most exposed to modern slavery risks during the construction phase of our projects.
+We have determined that we are most exposed to the potential risk of modern slavery during the construction phase of our projects.
 During this phase the risk is twofold.
-Firstly, we procure sophisticated technology (such as wind turbines) from third parties with their own complex supply chains and secondly, we engage primary contractors to construct our generation sites who will in turn often sub-contract with local service providers.
+(1) We procure sophisticated technology (such as wind turbines) from third parties with their own complex supply chains and (2) we engage primary contractors to construct our generation sites who will in turn often sub-contract with local service providers.

-In the first instance, the first-tier energy technology suppliers that we work with are of sufficient substance to meet the threshold test under the Act and are therefore required to disclose how they manage modern slavery risks in their operations and supply chains in their own right.
+In the first case, the Tier 1 energy technology suppliers that we work with are substantial enough to meet the threshold under the Modern Slavery Act (2015) and are therefore required to independently disclose how they manage modern slavery risks in their operations and supply chains.
 We assess their compliance with the Act through these disclosures.
-This allows us to focus risk mitigation on areas where we can have the most impact (such as employment practices during construction).
+This allows us to focus risk mitigation on areas where we can have the most impact, such as employment practices during construction.